crdschurch/GraphQL-IP-Y/README.md

 In connectors.js, use the Sequelize db.define method to create a model object corresponding the the data to be returned from the database.

+# Mocks

+The file mocks.js contains mocked data that you can use if you can't connect to the database.
+To use the mock, modify the mock object in mocks.js and then uncomment out the following line in schema.js.

+// addMockFunctionsToSchema({ schema, mocks });